edsq/eds-notes/md_notebooks/presentation.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Conclusion

 And that's it!
 We've gone through the basics of project management, packaging, and publishing on (Test)PyPI.
-Any questions?
 <!-- #endregion -->